Code-Decoders/video-streaming/README.md

 1. After you are logged in you can either choose to watch live streams or create one!
-    - So if you chose to watch a stream you'll be presented by a video player which is is created with video.js and some next js.
+    - So if you chose to watch a stream you'll be presented by a video player which is is created with video.js and next js.
 All the data for the streams are managed by a smart contract.

 <p>